Thai Grilled Pork Salad (Moo Nam Tok) – Authentic Nam Tok Recipe with Toasted Rice Powder

 Juicy, tender slices of smoky grilled pork tossed together with fresh herbs, toasted rice powder and a spicy, zesty fish sauce dressing, Moo Nam Tok is a quintessential Thai salad recipe you need to make.

-Why You’ll Love Our Thai Grilled Pork Salad
+Why I Love Making this Thai Grilled Pork Salad At Home

 What is Moo Nam Tok?